-- (ii) Offer to convert the coverage to a paid-up status with a shortened benefit period in accordance with the terms of §§ 2.T(4)(d) and (e), if applicable.
-This option may be elected at any time during the 120-day period referenced in § 2.T(4)(a); and - (iii) Notify the policyholder that a default or lapse at any time during the 120-day period referenced in § 2.T(4)(a) shall be deemed to be the election of the offer to convert in § 2.T(4)(c)(ii) above unless the automatic option in § 2.T(4)(d)(iii) applies. - (d) The policy shall indicate on or before the effective date of a substantial premium increase as defined in § 2.T(4)(b) above, the company shall: - (i) Offer to reduce policy benefits provided by the current coverage without the requirement of additional underwriting so that required premium payments are not increased;
+- (ii) Offer to convert the coverage to a paid-up status with a shortened benefit period in accordance with the terms of § 3.T(4)(d) and (e), if applicable.
+This option may be elected at any time during the 120-day period referenced in § 3.T(4)(a); and - (iii) Notify the insured (owner if there is one designated under the policy) that a default or lapse at any time during the 120-day period referenced in § 3.T(4)(a) shall be deemed to be the election of the offer to convert in § 3.T(4)(c)(ii) above unless the automatic option in § 3.T(4)(d)(iii) applies. - (d) The policy shall indicate on or before the effective date of a substantial premium increase as defined in § 3.T(4)(b) above, the company shall: - (i) Offer to reduce policy benefits provided by the current coverage consistent with the requirements of § 3.BB so that required premium payments are not increased;

-Drafting Note: The insured's right to reduce policy benefits in the event of the premium increase does not affect any other right to elect a reduction in benefits provided under the policy.
+Drafting Note: The insured's right (owner's right if there is one designated under the policy) to reduce policy benefits in the event of the premium increase does not affect any other right to elect a reduction in benefits provided under the policy.

-(ii) Offer to convert the coverage to a paid-up status where the amount payable for each benefit is ninety percent (90%) of the amount payable in effect immediately prior to lapse times the ratio of the number of completed months of paid premiums divided by the number of months in
+- (ii) Offer to convert the coverage to a paid-up status where the amount payable for each benefit is ninety percent (90%) of the amount payable in effect immediately prior to lapse times the ratio of the number of completed months of paid premiums divided by the number of months in the premium paying period.
+This option may be elected at any time during the 120-day period referenced in § 3.T(4)(b); and - (iii) Notify the insured (owner if there is one designated under the policy) that a default or lapse at any time during the 120-day period referenced in § 3.T(4)(b) shall be deemed to be the election of the offer to convert in § 3.T(4)(d)(ii) above if the ratio is forty percent (40%) or more. - (e) The policy shall state that the contingent benefit upon lapse shall be effective from the policy issue date. - (f) The contingent benefit on lapse benefit shall be appropriately captioned in the policy, rider, endorsement, or amendment; - (5) The policy shall state that all benefits paid by the company while the policy is in premium paying status and in the paid up status shall not exceed the maximum benefits which would be payable if the policy had remained in premium paying status.

-- the premium paying period.
-This option may be elected at any time during the 120-day period referenced in § 2.T(4)(b); and - (iii) Notify the policyholder that a default or lapse at any time during the 120-day period referenced in § 2.T(4)(b) shall be deemed to be the election of the offer to convert in § 2.T(4)(d)(ii) above if the ratio is forty percent (40%) or more. - (e) The policy shall state that the contingent benefit upon lapse shall be effective from the policy issue date. - (f) The contingent benefit on lapse benefit shall be appropriately captioned in the policy, rider, endorsement, or amendment; - (5) The policy shall state that all benefits paid by the company while the policy is in premium paying status and in the paid up status shall not exceed the maximum benefits which would be payable if the policy had remained in premium paying status. - (6) If the policy has a fixed or limited premium paying period and contains a nonforfeiture benefit, the policy shall contain the contingent benefit on lapse described in § 2.T(4)(a) and (b).
+(6) If the policy has a fixed or limited premium paying period and contains a nonforfeiture benefit, the policy shall contain the contingent benefit on lapse described in § 3.T(4)(a) and (b).